 Bibliography should list references in order of their appearance in the text (not alphabetically) and should follow PubMed Central guidelines along with Vancouver Style.
 Visit the National Center for Biotechnology Information (NCBI) website http://www.ncbi.nlm.nih.gov/pmc/pmcdoc/tagging-guidelines/article/style.html and search for specific reference citations under the section “Fully-Tagged Citations”.
 Point 2.3 needs to be followed.
 All references must be cited in the text in superscript.
 The examples of the references have been mentioned below:

-Place the number of the references at the end of the sentence to which the reference is related.
+Place the number of the references at the end of the sentence as superscript to which the reference is related.
 Use commas to separate multiple reference numbers.
 For example:

 "Bond strength of composite resin to dentin is influenced by the presence of a smear layer.4,5,8-15